jjessicalu/recipes-eda-modeling/README.md

 - Train R²: 0.31802960305681127
 - Test R²: 0.28784107493460065

 For both the testing and training set, the final model performed around 0.1~ better which is around 10% better in R² (ability to observe variance).
-This shows that there was significant improvement in our model, but definently has space for more.
+This shows that there was significant improvement in our model, but definitely has space for more.
 Again, the training and test R² performed around the same, showing that it is still not overfitting.

 ## Fairness Analysis
 **Group X:** recipes with average rating > 4.5